Grupojaque/credentials_app/README.md

 # credentials\_app

-Lets users transform generate their password hashes.
+Lets users generate their password hashes.

 It's not integrated into anything yet.
-This is meant to be a temporary solution until we have time to solve authentication in a way that makes sense for all teams.
+This is meant to be a temporary solution until we have time to solve authentication in a way that makes sense for everyone.

 ## Dependencies

-System
+System (Ubuntu is assumed)

 - Ruby 2+
 - `whois` package for mkpasswd (Linux passwords)